Shared Ownership Staircasing: Steps to owning 100%

 Can I buy 100% of a shared ownership property?

-It depends on your lease whether you can buy 100% of your shared ownership property.
-Usually, you will need to have owned the property for some time (usually one or two years) before you can staircase at all.
+Whether you can buy 100% of your shared ownership property will depend on the terms of your lease.
 Some housing providers will allow you to buy 100% of the property, while others will not.

 Do you need a solicitor for staircasing transactions?